Kenton College Preparatory School offers some of the best facilities available in Kenya.

 The Davies Music Gallery is a resource we are very proud of.
 It has a beautiful teaching space as well as numerous practice rooms where pupils have one to one tuition on the instrument of their choice.

-As well as having a specific classroom dedicated to the teaching of Drama, Kenton has an impressive stage complete with full theatre lighting and sounds system.
+As well as having a specific classroom dedicated to the teaching of Drama, Kenton has an impressive stage complete with full theatre lighting and sound system.
 Class assemblies regularly take place on the stage as well as two major performance a year.

 PHYSICAL EDUCATION AND SPORTS